firstlookmedia/autocanary/README.md

 Before you begin:

-* Choose one person in your organization (probably your general counsel) to be responsible for signing warrant canary statements.
+* Choose one person in your organization (probably your General Counsel) to be responsible for signing warrant canary statements.
 This person must have a PGP key.
-* Choose how often you wish to issue canary statements (available options are every weekly, monthly, quarterly, and semi-annually).
+* Choose how often you wish to issue canary statements (available options include weekly, monthly, quarterly, and semi-annually).
 * Set a recurring event with a reminder in your calendar to sign your canary statement. **This is important:** failing to publish your canary statement on time could result in automated alarms ringing.
 If your canary stops tweeting, it may lead your users to believe you've received a gag order when you haven't.
 * Create a page on your website to publish your warrant canary message, [something like this](https://help.riseup.net/en/canary).

 When you run AutoCanary, you see a window with these fields:

 * Frequency: This defines the interval that the warrant canary will cover.
 The canary will attest to a period of time during which you have not received a gag order.
 This could be a specific week, month, and so on.
 * Year:  This defaults the current year.
 You probably won't have to change this, unless you want your warrant canary to be dated differently.
 * Week / Month / Quarter / Semester: This will allow you to set the exact dates based on the 'Frequency' interval that you chose.
 * Status: This should almost always be set to "All good".
 The other available option, "It's complicated", is there if you need it and are legally allowed to use it.
 If you do receive a gag order, contact a lawyer to decide how to proceed.